verbindolai/Quizolai/readme.md

 ## Technical
 An Express Backend, written in Typescript and Node.js, with a MongoDB database.
 The Frontend is written in Angular, using the [Angular Material](https://material.angular.io/) library.
+User authentication handled via [auth0](https://auth0.com/).